wiz124/Harry-Li-tri3-Compsci/mergesort.md

     }
     public void merger(int start, int mid, int end){

-        //arraylist that will the new sorted array ArrayList<Integer> mergedSortedArray = new ArrayList<>();
+        //arraylist that will be the new sorted array ArrayList<Integer> mergedSortedArray = new ArrayList<>();

         int leftIndex = start;